schefferac2020/schefferac2020.github.io/_pages/feige_proj.md

 # Final Comments

 Through a little testing, I've found their new website periodically takes a really long time to service requests.
 I haven't tested it for a prolonged time but we can see how it works

+You may need to uncomment all the `send_email` function so that it actually sends you emails.
+I kept it commented for the time being so it wouldn't be spam.